amplience/dc-integration-stylitics/README.md

 # @amplience/dc-integration-stylitics

-TODO: Screenshot of stylitics
+TODO: Screenshot of Stylitics

-A library for managing stylitics widgets within modern web frameworks, configuring them with content items from Amplience, as well as a collection of content types and schemas you can install to make integrating Stylitics with Amplience considerably easier.
+A library for managing Stylitics widgets within modern web frameworks, configuring them with content items from Amplience, as well as a collection of content types and schemas you can install to make integrating Stylitics with Amplience considerably easier.

 ## ⚙️ Features
-- Feature 1
-- feature
-- ...

-## 🏁 Quickstart
-TODO: Refactor for quickstart

-- `fromContentItem`: Convert from a content item containing Stylitics widget configuration into arguments you can provide to create the widget.
-- `createWidget`: Create a stylitics widget with a given set of arguments, including view type and account.
-Automatically loads necessary scripts for the view type asynchronously, and keeps them loaded for future requests.
+- Convert Content Item into Stylitics arguments
+- Automatically create Stylitics Widget
+- Import schemas, types, samples items in a Dynamic Content hub
+- Templates for Content Rendering Service visualisation and cards

 ## Dependency versions